-In April 2018 Thames & Hudson will be publishing a new book by Desmond Morris called THE LIVES OF THE SURREALISTS.
+In May 2018 Thames & Hudson published a new book by Desmond Morris, The Lives of the Surrealists.

 He recently completed a text consisting of biographies of 100 of the surrealists.
 The text proved to be too long for a single volume, so thirty-one artists in this movement were selected for the Thames and Hudson book and the others appear in a Dark Windows Press book called 69 SURREALISTS.